Bounded KRnet and its applications to density estimation and approximation: B-KRnet

+where $\odot$ denotes the Hadamard product or componentwise product, $\hat{a}_i=2/(b_i-a_i)$ and $\hat{b}_i=-(b_i+a_i)/(b_i-a_i)$.
+By rescaling the data to the domain $[-1, 1]^d$, we take advantage of the symmetry around the origin, which aligns with the initialization of the neural network model parameters around zero.

-The detailed schematic of our B-KRnet is shown in Fig. \ref{fig:bd_KR_struc}.
-The structure of B-KRnet is similar to KRnet \cite{tang2020deep} defined on an unbounded domain.
+The detailed schematic of our B-KRnet is shown in \cref{fig:bd_KR_struc}.
+The structure of B-KRnet is similar to KRnet \cite{tang2020deep}, which is defined on an unbounded domain.
 The scale and bias layer of KRnet has been removed in B-KRnet since the domain is bounded.
-Another difference is that B-KRnet based on the CDF coupling layer will result in a PDF model that is piecewisely linear.
-If such a PDF model is used to approximate a second-order differential equation, e.g., the Fokker-Planck equation, a mixed formulation must be used, in other words, the gradient of the solution should be approximated by a separate neural network.
+Another difference is that B-KRnet, based on the CDF coupling layer, results in a piecewise linear PDF model.
+If such a PDF model is used to approximate a second-order differential equation, e.g., the Fokker-Planck equation, a mixed formulation must be used, in other words, the gradient of the solution should be approximated by an additional neural network.